 However, HyreCar offers proprietary rideshare insurance while your car is being rented, so you’re always covered!
 They also provide “Lay-Up Insurance” that protects you, your carsharing business, and your vehicular assets while they are not rented on the HyreCar platform.

 The Future of Carsharing Looks Bright

 Carsharing is a massive business, and it’s getting bigger every year.
-900,000 Americans use carsharing services every year.
+Along with the rise in popularity with services like Airbnb, 900,000 Americans use carsharing services every year.
 Huge automakers like General Motors are beginning to partner up with ridesharing companies like Uber.
 And according to Global Market Insights, the carsharing market is projected to undergo double-digit growth with an estimated revenue of over $16 billion (yes, BILLION) in less than ten years from now.

 So, Should You Share Your Vehicle Through a Service?

 OK, now you know the ins and outs of carsharing and you’re shouting “I want to share my car and make money!”